 Call 866-604-1969 to speak with an alcohol or drug abuse counselor.

-East Texas Clinic located in Longview, TX provides a State Funded rehab program.
+Providence Hospital Inpatient Detoxification Unit located in Holyoke, MA provides a State Funded rehab program.
 Detailed description details:

-East Texas Clinic provides a Medication Assisted Treatment (MAT) program for opioids.
+Providence Hospital Inpatient Detoxification Unit provides a Medication Assisted Treatment (MAT) program for opiods.

-East Texas Clinic uses a combination of medication, counseling, and behavioral therapy to treat opioid addiction.
+Providence Hospital Inpatient Detoxification Unit uses a combination of medication, counseling, and behavioral therapy to treat opiod addiction.

 Medications used in the MAT include: Buprenorphine; Unlike methadone treatment, which must be performed in a highly structured clinic, buprenorphine is the first medication to treat opioid dependency that is permitted to be prescribed or dispensed in physician offices, significantly increasing treatment access.